github/branch-deploy/README.md

 - `checks`: `read` - Only read access is needed for this Action to get the status of other CI checks
 - `statuses`: `read` - Only read access is needed for this Action to get the commit statuses of commits in the PR

 It should also be noted that this Action has built in functions to check the permissions of a user who invokes a IssueOps command.
-If the user does not have `write` or greater permissions to the repository, their command will be rejected
+If the user does not have `write` or greater permissions to the repository, their command will be rejected (via the default settings)

+Here are some additional security best practices to consider:

+- Set the `allow_forks` input option to `"false"` to completely prevent deployments to forks if you do not require them for your project.
+- Set the `commit_verification` input option to `"true"` to enforce commit verification before a deployment can continue.
+This is an excellent way to enforce tighter security controls on your deployments.
+If a deployment is requested on a commit that does not have a verified signature, the deployment will be rejected.
+- Ensure that your branch protection settings require that PRs have approvals before.
+This prevents users from deploying changes that have not been reviewed.
+- Ensure that your branch protection settings require that PRs have some CI checks defined, and that those CI checks are required.
+This ensure that the code being deployed has passing CI checks.

 ### Admins 👩‍🔬